 How to Create New PDFs

-Creating a new PDF is to generating a fresh PDF document from scratch, typically by adding text, images, or other elements programmatically.
-This can be done using libraries like IronPDF in C#, which allows developers to define the content, layout, and formatting before saving the document as a PDF file.
+Creating a new PDF involves generating a fresh PDF document from scratch, typically by adding text, images, or other elements programmatically.
+This can be accomplished using libraries like IronPDF in C#, which allow developers to define the content, layout, and formatting before saving the document as a PDF file.

 Start using IronPDF in your project today with a free trial.